 An old man dismounted from his chair and approached.
 He was wearing a shredded straw hat and baggy jeans.
 His shirt was a clean button-down, a faded antediluvian white.
 He could have been an Old World priest soliciting confessions.
 More likely, he was tired of sitting.

 He pulled a packet of folded tissue paper from his shirt pocket, and offered me a cigarette.
 He told me that Room 8 was vacant and clean.
 He did not ask me my name.
 I accepted his tobacco, and he lit it with a wooden match.
 His hands were narrow and veiny.

 He said his name was Cándido, and the woman was called Melancholia.
-“The new guests always ask about the woman.
-You see her?
+“The new guests always ask about the woman,” he said.
+“You see her?
 The beautiful woman who sits among the dogs?
 She is clean-handed.
 You understand?
 Inocente.
 She knows magic.
 You prey on her, you will leave with bruises.”

 “Sit with us,” Cándido said.
-“Melancholia keeps the plastic cups in her room.
+“Melancholia keeps plastic cups in her room.
 We have tap water and tequila.
 Perhaps there is ice.
 I will introduce you to the others.”